Tsenacommacah: Leadership

-Each tribe had its own name and chief (werowance/weroance or weroansqua if female), and Tsenacommacah as a whole was ruled by a paramount chief (mamanatowick) named Wahunsenacawh, or more popularly Chief Powhatan.
+Each tribe had its own name and chief (werowance/weroance if male or weroansqua if female), and Tsenacommacah as a whole was ruled by a paramount chief (mamanatowick) named Wahunsenacawh, or more popularly Chief Powhatan.

 The Mamanatowick let their district and subordinate weroances make the final decision on how to handle hostile situations.
 This was made apparent with the events that took place in 1607 and the hostility with the newcomers (English colonists).
 Weroances and Priest were the only ones allowed to enter into religious temples.
 A weroance did not go to meet any visitor, visitors were escorted to see a weroance.
 The weroance, their wives, and councilors often dressed in the finest jewels, and tanned deer skin.

 Several of the weroances' personal names were known and some recorded by William Strachey and other sources.
-The names of their respective chieftaincies were also commonly used as titles, exactly analogous to European peerages, so that the Weroance of Arrohattec (whose given name was Ashaquid) was often referred to simply as "Arrohattec", much as the Earl of Essex would be referred to just as "Essex" in lieu of a personal name.
+The names of their respective chieftaincies were also commonly used as titles, exactly analogous to European peerages, so that the Weroance of Arrohattec (whose given name was Ashaquid) was often referred to simply as "Arrohattec", much as the Earl of Essex would be referred to just as "Essex" instead of a personal name.

 When the first English colonists arrived in Virginia, some of the weroances subject to the paramount chief Powhatan, or mamanatowick (Wahunsenacawh) were his own nearest male relatives: